shadowusr/u-web-labs/README.md

 # README #

 ### Shadow Web Labs ###
-This repository contains a that project which I wrote for my university.
+This repository contains a small project that I wrote for my university.
 This was a quick one, so there're a lot of things to be improved.
 And yes.
 CSS code quality is absolutely awful, but it just works.
 Some day this can be fixed.
 Some day.

 Live demo: https://shadow-web-labs.herokuapp.com